 My people made the trip from Norway to Scotland in about 900AD, then, eventually, to Ireland.
 My other people come from India and Indonesia, and according to a cousin of mine, half of that lineage can be traced to the Mongols under Genghis Khan.
 Apparently, this explains a few things about us, but I haven’t done the DNA test to prove it.
 I grew up on the Haldimand Tract and now live on an island whose original name many of us are working on getting our tongues around, Nex̱wlélex̱m.
 I feel privileged to be here, it feels like home.

-I’ve been working as a journalist in just about every form of media since 2005.
-Career highlights include: being left to man the weekend newsroom and cover a local Hells Angels convention, a road trip with one of my favourite cousins (I have many favourite cousins, for the record) to visit a former cult to interview its remaining members, falling asleep to the underwater sounds of humpbacks in the Pacific Northwest, and puzzling out the details of life on a small west coast island.
+A sense of everyday complexity drew me to story and led me into newsrooms and other strange locales.
+Career highlights include: being left alone to “be” the newsroom on the weekend of a Hells Angels convention; a road trip with one of my favourite cousins (I have many favourite cousins) to visit a former cult and interview its remaining members; falling asleep to the underwater sounds of humpbacks in the Pacific Northwest.

 In February, 2018, I wrapped up work as the editor (and only paid writer) of my small island’s newspaper.
 It was exhausting, sometimes exhilarating and almost always, meaningful work.
 I am utterly grateful for the role because it forced me to find my voice in a whole new way, and use it.

 I’ll keep using it, and help others use theirs.
 Hopefully, I can make the world a little better as I do.